chandilsachin/MobHackathon/README.md

 This solution lets user check their on going flight on the HomeScreen it self and still can check upComing / completed booking by just taping on tabs.
 At max single click is required to check the information user needs.
-A very simple and easy to use with simple UI.
+A very simple and easy to use UI.

-### This that i could not completed because of time constraints
+### Things i could not completed because of time constraints
 1. I wanted to add one more fragment to show all details of a particular booking on taping an item on list with all break down in segments (for more than one stops).
 1. I wanted to add a notification to alert user for upcoming flights.
 1. I wanted to add local database where all bookings can be saved, so that later retrieval could be faster.
+1. A simple message if upcoming or completed flights are not available.

+## Used Libraries
+1. Android Architecture Components
+1. RxJava2
+1. GSON